jeff-zapotoczny-sonarsource/angular-sample/README.md

 ## Usage

+Make sure you have node.js 8.9 or higher along with npm 5.5.1 or higher available on your path.
+Additionally, the test configuration for this project expects Google Chrome to be installed.

 Run `build.sh`, which will first use the Angular CLI to run unit tests against the project and then invoke the sonar scanner.

 ## Development server